frostbyte134/frostbyte134.github.io/_posts/2018-06-13-batch-normalization.markdown

 It provides __reasonable tradeoff__ between the representational power of the network and ease in optimization.

+> (Ian Goodfellow) Batch norm is similar to dropout in the sense that it multiplies each hidden unit by a random value at each step of training.
+In this case, the random value is the standard deviation of all the hidden units in the minibatch.
+Because different examples are randomly chosen for inclusion in the minibatch at each step, the standard deviation randomly fluctuates.
+Batch norm also subtracts a random value (the mean of the minibatch) from each hidden unit at each step.
+Both of these sources of noise mean that every layer has to learn to be robust to a lot of variation in its input, just like with dropout.

+(<a href="https://www.quora.com/Is-there-a-theory-for-why-batch-normalization-has-a-regularizing-effect" target="_blank">https://www.quora.com/Is-there-a-theory-for-why-batch-normalization-has-a-regularizing-effect</a>)

 ### Inverse Covariance Shift (Motivations of BN)
 <a href="https://arxiv.org/abs/1502.03167" target="_blank">`Inverse covariance shift`</a> :  A phenomenon s.t. the distribution of \[a layer's input over the entire traning set\] changes during the training, as the parmeters of the previous layers change.